 Graduate Coursework Requirements

-For the M.A., the university requires eight courses, a scholarly report, and a general examination.
-A research paper submitted for a graduate class may count as the scholarly report.
+In addition to their courses, M.A. and submat students must also complete a scholarly report (which can be a seminar paper from one of their eight courses), one foreign language requirement, and a general examination.
 The general exam will be satisfied by a one-hour discussion of coursework by two members of the Graduate Group.

 Ph.D.
 Coursework Requirements